 Can you play Wizard with two players?

-The original Wizard game requires a minimum of three players, but they now make a version that can be played with two players.
+The original Wizard card game requires a minimum of three players, but they now make a version that can be played with two players.
 The two player version is actually called Two Player Wizard.
-We haven’t tried this version yet so I can’t speak to how it compares to the classic version.
+The rules are quite a bit different but we found it interesting.
+I’d definitely buy the original Wizard card game over the two player version unless you frequently play with only two players.
+If you’re looking for a trick taking game specifically made for two players I would recommend Fox in the Forest.

 Can you play Wizard online?